SeptemberHX/MPaste/readme.md

 > It has nothing related to `Paste` for mac.
 I just like its UX design, and decide to implement one in Qt

+> For wayland, it cannot get the icons of current window, which is treated as the provider of current clipboard data.
+I haven't found how to fetch the window icon under wayland with window id.
+Check PlatformRelated.h for more details.

 ## Feature

 * Clipboard history saved to files